-As we increase our online presence, especially during Covid-19, we come to figure out that they may be some downsides when it comes to all that fuss of social media sharing.
+As we increase our online presence, especially during Covid-19, we have come to figure out that they may be some downsides when it comes to all that fuss of social media sharing.

 The worst part?
 We may have just a little control of the way we appear on the internet.

-Yes, not just you as an individual, but your business online reputation is at stake, every day.
+Yes, not just you as an individual, but your online business reputation is at stake every day.